Kratom & 7-OH

 What the switch looks like in practice.

-At your first visit, your physician will take a history of your kratom use — dose, frequency, form, and duration.
+At your first visit, your physician will take a history of your kratom or 7-OH use — dose, frequency, form, and duration.
 Based on that, you will discuss when to take your first buprenorphine dose, what to expect when you do, and how to reach your physician if anything feels wrong.

 Most patients take their first dose at home.
 Some choose to use a microdosing induction approach, which avoids the need to wait for significant withdrawal before starting.
 Your physician will explain which approach is appropriate for your situation.